vinoth7ar/create-workflow/replit.md

 **UI/UX Decisions:**
 - **Node Editor Sidebar:** Collapsible with width transitions (w-80 expanded, w-12 collapsed) and animated icon rotation.
 - **Canvas Maximization:** `fitView` functionality to optimize graph visibility with smooth animation and padding.
+- **Collapsible Button Panel (Modular Feature):** Fixed-position panel on the left edge with three control buttons:
+  1. **Expand/Collapse Button:** Toggles sidebar visibility with smooth 300ms transitions.
+ChevronLeft/Right icon.
+  2. **Drag Toggle Button:** Enables/disables drag and drop for both palette and canvas nodes.
+Move icon with green (enabled) or gray (disabled) states.
+  3. **Focus Mode Button:** Centers and prominently displays graph with aggressive zoom, semi-transparent overlay, and viewport restoration on exit.
+Maximize2 icon.
 - **Validation Error Banner:** Fixed top banner with node-grouped error navigation showing one error per node, progress indicator (Error 1 of 5), Previous/Next buttons, dot navigation for jumping to specific errors, info icon popup displaying all issues for current node, auto-focus on first error, and mild red/yellow styling (red-50/yellow-50 backgrounds).
 Auto-dismisses when user makes any edits (node data, adding nodes, workflow metadata).
 - **Error Highlighting on Canvas:** Visual feedback for validation errors using shape-matching borders (4px solid red).
 Rectangular border for `EVENT` nodes, circular border for `STATUS` nodes to match their intrinsic shapes.
 Borders automatically clear when error state ends.
 - **Node Positioning:** Smart vertical positioning that alternates new nodes above and below the source, collision detection to prevent overlaps, and optimized horizontal/vertical spacing.
-- **Drag & Drop:** Nodes are always draggable, with smart positioning logic for nodes dropped from the palette, including vertical variation and collision detection.
+- **Drag & Drop:** Nodes are draggable when drag toggle is enabled, with smart positioning logic for nodes dropped from the palette, including vertical variation and collision detection.
 - **Auto-Display Edit Forms:** New nodes automatically open the `NodeEditorSidebar` and are selected.
 - **Connection Visualization:** Valid connection targets highlight in green, while invalid targets are grayed out.
 - **Ghost Edge:** `StartNode` displays a dashed "ghost edge" when no nodes are connected.